-Net cash provided by financing activities was approximately \$0.75 million and \$1.53 for the years ended December 31, 2020 and 2019, respectively.
-The decrease was primarily attributable to reduced debt financing as resulted of reduction in research and development and operating expenses due to the COVID-19 pandemic-related slowdown, including salary reductions, furloughs and reduced spending.
+Net cash provided by financing activities was approximately \$0.25 million, \$0.31 million, \$0.75 million and \$1.53 for the three-month periods ended March 31, 2021 and 2020 and the years ended December 31, 2020 and 2019, respectively.
+The decreases were primarily attributable to reduced debt financing as a result of the reduction in our research and development and operating expenses due to the COVID-19 pandemic-related slowdown, including salary reductions, furloughs and reduced spending.